housegamer1/wrc_telemetry/README.md

 * Accelerometer data provided by the game is not bound to the cars orientation.
 The provided vaules are relative to the fixed directions on the map.
 I am not sure if I can fix this on my own with the provided telemetry data. imo codies should fix this.
 * Limited to fixed structure configs. use ```custom1``` for now.
 * SLIP and LOCKUP indicators are based on the difference between GPS speed and transmission speed with a factor.
 Therefore both are more likely to be detected at lower speeds.
 Should compute based on the individually provided contact patch information.
-* Car and stage info is not available in the UDP telemetry.
-Could try to check if stage length works as a unique identifier.
+* <s>Car and stage info is not available in the UDP telemetry.
+Could try to check if stage length works as a unique identifier.</s> They added this to the telemetry, no longer relevant.
 * Can only scrub forwards through replays, going back is not supported
 * Transmission speed column in Dashboard view shifts when GPS speed exceeds 100 Km/h
 * Units only calculated in metric
 * Reaction to keyboard inputs is currently bound to package handling and is therefore not very responsive
 * Replays only available for the currently running config
 * <s>Add option to make the histo graph wider and remove the accelerometer graph as its not really useful with the data the telemetry provides</s>
+* Add maximum and average suspension travel speed
+* Add average suspension travel amount
+* Record and store max and min suspension travel amound as well as max suspension travel speed for each car on tarmac and non tarmac.
+Once all data is gathered, the tool can make more accurate statements about e.g. bottoming out